huynguy-db/arcion-docs/content/docs/references/cdc-format/json-cdc-format.md

 To use JSON CDC format, set [the global Applier parameter `replication-format` to `JSON`]({{< relref "docs/target-setup/kafka#replication-format" >}}) in your Applier configuration file.

 ### DML message structure
-1. Each message has a key and a value.
+1. Each message contains a key and a value.
 The key uniquely identifies the change.
-2. Each message has a schema and a payload.
+2. Each message contains a schema and a payload.
 The payload follows the schema definition.
-3. Replicant uses primary key, unique key, or row identifier key column is to form key structure.
-In the absence of primary key, unique key, or row identifier key column, Replicant uses the `“default“` string as a key.
+3. Replicant uses primary key, unique key, or row identifier key column to form key structure.
+In the absence of primary key, unique key, or row identifier key column, Replicant uses the `null` value for the key.
-4. Whenever a column that uniquely identifies a record is updated, instead of creating an update event, we generate delete and insert events.
+4. Whenever a column that uniquely identifies a record is updated, instead of creating an update event, Replicant generates delete and insert events.
 The delete event deletes existing record and insert event inserts a new record.
 5. For each delete operation, Replicant generates a tombstone event.
-The event possesses the same key as the previous delete operation and the value set to `“default“`.
+Replicant assigns the event the same key as the previous delete operation and sets the value to `null`.

 ## Examples
 In this section, we'll see how insert, update, and delete events look like in JSON CDC format for snapshot and realtime mode.